 Last modified on August 10, 2022

 A TCP connection resource is unique in that the content of the TCP traffic is not recorded in our logs, only the traffic metadata (who accessed the resource, when, and how many bytes were transmitted and received).
 This behavior is different from what you experience with other strongDM resources that support logging and auditing of actions taken by a user.
 Logs of TCP traffic are located in the Queries page in the Admin UI and are recorded after the close of the session.

 The TCP connection resource may be used for a variety of types of resources that will accept TCP connections, but are not currently supported by strongDM.
 It provides the ability to use strongDM to connect to unsupported resources, and have at least partial auditing support for them.
-Aerospike and Kafka are examples of the kinds of resources which might benefit from being set up as TCP connections in strongDM.
+Aerospike is an example of the kind of resource which might benefit from being set up as a TCP connection in strongDM.

 - Server Type (Required): Select TCP from the dropdown menu.

 - Hostname (Required): The IP/DNS address used to connect to the resource from your Gateway/Relay (e.g.,

 - Port (Required): The port on the target server that is listening for TCP connections.
 If you’re unsure, leave this as the default: